First published: 6 May 2020

 With so much conjecture and false information circulating about COVID-19, it is important to stick to trusted sources of information.

-For information about COVID-19, and any measures in place to try and tackle the virus, we would recommend looking at the NHS, government (England, Scotland, Wales and Northern Ireland), and World Health Organization (WHO) websites.
+For information about COVID-19, and any measures in place to try and tackle the virus (including the vaccination), we would recommend looking at the NHS, government (England, Scotland, Wales and Northern Ireland), and World Health Organization (WHO) websites.
 You can also access a useful Coronavirus Patient Leaflet on the BMJ (British Medical Journal) Best Practice website, which is regularly updated.

 2. Understand COVID-19